-Property part exchange schemes offered by construction companies allow you to trade in your existing home in partial payment for your next property.
+Construction companies’ property part exchange schemes allow you to trade your existing home in partial payment for your next property.
 In effect, the company buys your home directly from you and subtracts the agreed price from the cost of your new property.

-If you want to move fast and with the minimum of fuss, this is a possible option.
+If you want to move quickly and with minimum fuss, this is a possible option.
 There’s no need for estate agents, marketing, property viewings or complex conveyancing processes.
 And there’s no need to worry about a property chain.

 Of course, there is a trade-off to consider.
-You’re giving the headache of selling your house to the property developer.
+First, you’re given the headache of selling your house to the property developer.
 And for that, you should expect to receive considerably less than you might receive on the open market.

 How do property part exchange schemes work?